Nobel winner Garcia Marquez, master of magical realism, dies at 87

 When he was working, Garcia Marquez would wake up before dawn every day, read a book, skim through the newspapers and then write for four hours.
 His wife would put a yellow rose on his desk.

-Additional reporting by David Alire Garcia in Mexico City and Julia Symmes Cobb in Bogota; Editing by Kieran Murray and Ken Wills
+Additional reporting by David Alire Garcia in Mexico City, Helen Murphy in Aracataca and Julia Symmes Cobb in Bogota; Editing by Kieran Murray